 Amami Oshima has the second largest mangrove forest in Japan after that on Iriomote Island in Okinawa Prefecture.
-The mangroves are concentrated near the central east coast of the island, and tourists can explore them by kayak on guided tours or by themselves with rental boats.
+The mangroves are concentrated near the central east coast of the island, and tourists can explore them by kayak on guided tours.
 While best experienced in high tide when more of the smaller offshoots of the river are accessible, kayaking here is a worthwhile experience in low tide, too.

 The mangrove forests are located about halfway between Amami City and Setouchi along the island's main road.
 By car, they are just over an hour from Amami Airport or 30 minutes from both downtown Amami City and Setouchi.
 Alternatively, buses between Amami City and Setouchi (Koniya, 古仁屋) serve the park every 90 minutes.
 Get off at Mangrove Park-mae (マングローブパーク前).
 In either case, the bus ride takes about 40 minutes and costs around 1000 yen one way.